4 Lazy F Dude Ranch

-The 4 Lazy F Ranch, also known as the Sun Star Ranch, is a dude ranch and summer residence in Jackson Hole, Wyoming, built by the William Frew family of Pittsburgh in 1927.
+The 4 Lazy F Ranch, also known as the Sun Star Ranch, is a dude ranch and summer residence in Jackson Hole, Wyoming, United States, built by the William Frew family of Pittsburgh in 1927.
 The existing property was built as a family retreat, not as a cattle ranch, in a rustic style of construction using logs and board-and-batten techniques.
 The historic district includes seven cabins, a lodge, barn corral and smaller buildings on the west bank of the Snake River north of Moose, Wyoming.
 The property was added to the National Register of Historic Places in 1990.

 History

 The ranch was first improved by Philadelphian Bryant Mears in 1914, building two log cabins, a small barn, corrals, fencing, a well and a ditch.
 Mears lived on the 18 acre property, which he called the Sun Star Ranch, during the winter of 1915, and in 1916 he raised oats, barley and hay.
 The following year he married, then left to join the Army from 1917 to 1919.
 In 1927 the ranch was sold by Edward Mears to William Frew.

 Frew was a wealthy dude from Pittsburgh, who renamed the ranch the 4 Lazy F for the "Four Lazy Frews".
 The family allowed paying guests by invitation only, operating the ranch as both a family retreat and a dude ranch.
 The Frew family's life lease was surrendered in 2006, and the National Park Service took over the property, making repairs in 2010.
 In 2016 the property was recommended for use as housing for seasonal park employees.